ti-cortex-m4/demo-java-completablefuture/doc/article.md

 Note that _the default facility_ and _the default asynchronous facility_ are specified by `CompletionStage` implementations, not by the interface itself.
 Looking ahead, the `CompletableFuture` implementation of the `CompletionStage` interface uses the thread that completes the stage as _the default facility_ and `ForkJoinPool.commonPool()` as _the default asynchronous facility_.

 >ForkJoinPool.commonPool() is shared across the JVM, it is implicitly used by the `CompletableFuture` class and Parallel Streams.

->To get more performance, you should use `something(Executor)` methods (because context switch reduces the performance).

->To have more control over which tasks are executed in which thread, you should use `somethingAsync(..., Executor)` methods (because high-importance thread must not execute low-importance tasks).

 ##### Code examples